-The responsibility for making a Serious Incident report in a timely manner rests with the Religious Community's trustees and the trustees can delegate the reporting of Serious Incidents to a third party.
-As Religious Communities may be spread across a number of dioceses, the reporting of safeguarding Serious Incidents to the Charity Commission should normally be delegated to the Religious Community's Designated Safeguarding Person6).
+The responsibility for making a Serious Incident report in a timely manner rests with the Chapter as the charity trustees but the Chapter can delegate the reporting of Serious Incidents to a third party.
+The reporting of safeguarding Serious Incidents to the Charity Commission should normally be delegated to the Cathedral Safeguarding Officer, or relevant chief officer,8 as appropriate.

-It is important that this delegation sets out the parameters of the delegated responsibility and includes a general requirement for the trustees to receive reports on any safeguarding Serious Incidents reported pursuant to the delegated powers.
-The delegation should provide for the trustees to be informed about safeguarding Serious Incidents being reported on behalf of the trustees, as well as those where a decision was taken not to report as the incident was considered to be a borderline case.
+It is important that this delegation sets out the parameters of the delegated responsibility and includes a general requirement for the Chapter to receive reports on any safeguarding Serious Incidents reported pursuant to the delegated powers.
+The delegation should provide for the Chapter to be informed about safeguarding Serious Incidents being reported on behalf of the Chapter, as well as those where a decision was taken not to report as the incident was considered to be a borderline case.

-Do all the trustees need to be involved in decisions relating to reporting safeguarding Serious Incidents?
+Do all the Chapter members need to be involved in decisions relating to reporting safeguarding Serious Incidents?

-No. Although the ultimate responsibility for reporting safeguarding Serious Incidents to the Charity Commission sits with the Religious Community's trustees, for reasons relating to confidentiality, the trustees may decide it is appropriate to restrict the sharing of detailed information relating to safeguarding incidents to a smaller group of trustees only.
-If your Religious Community has such an arrangement in place, it should be reflected in the delegation so that it also confers authority on this smaller group of trustees to oversee the reporting of any Serious Incidents to the Charity Commission.
+No. Although the ultimate responsibility for reporting safeguarding Serious Incidents to the Charity Commission sits with the Chapter members as the charity trustees, for reasons relating to confidentiality, the Chapter may decide it is appropriate to restrict the sharing of detailed information relating to safeguarding incidents to a smaller group of trustees only.
+If your cathedral has such an arrangement in place, it should be reflected in the delegation so that it also confers authority on this smaller group of trustees to oversee the reporting of any Serious Incidents to the Charity Commission.

-6 Unless the incident to be reported involves the Designated Safeguarding Person.
+8 Unless the incident to be reported involves the Cathedral Safeguarding Officer.

-It may also be necessary7 to restrict who receives information in relation to a particular Serious Incident, for example where the Serious Incident involves a trustee (or someone connected to a trustee), clergy, a senior member of staff or if it is necessary to protect the confidentiality of the complainant or alleged victim.
+It may also be necessary9 to restrict who receives information in relation to a particular Serious Incident, for example where the Serious Incident involves a Chapter member (or someone connected to a Chapter member), clergy, a senior member of staff or if it is necessary to protect the confidentiality of the complainant or alleged victim.